informalsystems/quint/README.md

 module secret_santa {
   const participants: Set[str]

-  /// get(recipient_for_santa, S) is the recipient for secret santa S var recipient_for_santa: str -> str
+  /// get(recipient_for_santa, S) is the recipient for Secret Santa S var recipient_for_santa: str -> str

-  /// the bowl of participants, containing a paper piece for each participant name var bowl: Set[str]
+  /// The bowl of participants, containing a paper piece for each participant's name var bowl: Set[str]

   val santas = recipient_for_santa.keys()